ekuiter/feature-php/README.md

 ### Requirements

 PHP 5.3 is required with the SimpleXML extension.
-The zip extension is need for exporting products as ZIP files.
+The zip extension is needed for exporting products as ZIP files.

 ### Getting started